 6.4.
 Sealed Documents; Documents Submitted for In Camera Review.
 Sealed documents shall be served in accordance with Rule 6.1 or 6.2 of these rules.
 The Notice of Electronic Filing of documents for in camera review shall be provided to JEFS Users and those who have consented to receive electronic service, but the document submitted for in camera review shall not be attached or linked to the Notice.
 The filing party shall conventionally serve the Notice of Electronic Filing of a document for in camera review to parties who are not JEFS Users or who have not consented to receive electronic service, but a copy of the document shall not be provided with the Notice.

 7.1.
-Orders, Decrees, and Judgments; Other Court Issued Documents.
+Orders, Decrees, and Judgments; Other Court-Issued Documents.
 All orders, decrees, judgments, and other court-issued documents shall be electronically filed in accordance with internal court procedures.
 Orders, decrees, judgments, and other court-issued documents that require the signature of the clerk of the court may be electronically signed by the clerk of the court in accordance with these Rules.

 7.2.
 Docket or Text-Only Orders.
 An order, but not a final judgment or decree, may be issued by the court as a text-only entry on the docket, without an attached document.
 Such entry shall include the judge’s electronic signature (e.g., /s/ Joan Justice, Judge).
 The judge’s electronic signature is valid for all purposes under any of the Hawai‘i Rules of Court and official and binding on the parties.